dimits-ts/syndisco/README.md

 # Synthetic Discussion Framework (SDF)

 Continuation of the [sister thesis project](https://github.com/dimits-ts/llm_moderation_research).
 A lightweight, simple and specialized framework used for creating, storing, annotating and analyzing synthetic discussions between LLM users in the context of online discussions.

-Used as a proxy for experimentation with human users when researching optimal LLM moderation techniques.
+This repository only houses the source code for the framework.
+Input data, generated datasets, and analysis can be found in [this project](https://github.com/dimits-ts/synthetic_moderation_experiments).

+## Project Structure

+The project is structured as follows:

+* `tests/`: self-explanatory
+* `src/scripts/`: automation scripts for batch processing of experiments
+* `src/sdl/`: the *Synthetic Discussion Library*, containing the necessary modules for synthetic discussion creation and annotation
+* `src/generate_conv_configs.py`: Sets up synthetic experiment
+* `src/generate_annotation_configs.py`: Sets up synthetic annotation job
+* `src/generate_conversations.py`: Runs synthetic conversation experiment
+* `src/generate_annotations.py`: Runs synthetic annotation job on synthetic conversations

 ## Requirements